Nirmal-Yadagani/Hybrid-RAG/README.md

 ## Roadmap & future work

-1. **Multi-document retrieval & hybrid multi-query expansion.** Add a LangChain `MultiQueryRetriever` / `Self-Ask` generator so complex questions are rephrased into multiple queries, then merged — scaling the system beyond single-shot retrieval.
+1. **Agentic Query Decomposition.** Migrate from linear retrieval to a multi-agent routing architecture (via frameworks like Microsoft AutoGen, OpenAI Agents SDK or LangGraph).
+By decomposing complex, multi-hop questions into independent sub-queries, the system will eliminate cross-encoder token dilution and bypass the hard limits of the `top_n` capacity bottleneck.
 2. **Retrieval & answer improvement loop (RAGAs / faithfulness).** Extend the DeepEval suite with `Faithfulness` and `AnswerRelevancy` metrics plus a retrieval-augmented evaluation harness, closing the loop between measured accuracy and pipeline tuning.
 3. **Distributed serving & multi-modal ingestion.** Migrate Qdrant to a remote cluster behind the Qdrant HTTP API, add a `docs`-style ingestion path (PDFs, markdown) for enterprise documents, and expose the chain behind an HTTP API for external consumers.